 Born more than a decade before construction began on the Empire State Building, Aldren experienced Manhattan and rural Massachusetts as they no longer exist, with horse carts and sailing ships as well as automobiles and steam driven ocean liners carrying out the commerce of the day.
 A wood fired range furnished the kitchen in his family's country home, and as a young man working for the New York State Forestry Service, Aldren pulled one end of a two man crosscut saw to fell trees.
 A lifetime spent in rural New England raising children and animals, working with wood, gardening, repairing antique homes, building boats and living an independent and sometimes rugged lifestyle gave his life's work an authenticity and perspective rarely seen in contemporary art and writing.

-The most recent book by Aldren A. Watson is Waterfront New York: Images of the 1920s and '30s, which will be published in fall 2014 by Quantuck Lane Press, and distributed by W.W.
+The most recent book by Aldren A. Watson is Waterfront New York: Images of the 1920s and '30s, published in 2014 by Quantuck Lane Press, and distributed by W.W.
 Norton.
 The 144-page book is comprised of watercolor paintings by Aldren A. Watson of the New York Waterfront and environs as he experienced it during his childhood.
 The paintings are accompanied by notes, anecdotes, and recollections by the artist.
 Go to Waterfront New York: Images of the 1920s and '30s for full announcement details:

 Downloadable PDF order form for Waterfront New York: Images of the 1920s and 30s.